Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Model Descriptions

 We now move on to discuss the VLQ side of the model and we start by listing the representations of two gauge-covariant multiplets ($(T)$ and $(TB)$) in Tab.~\ref{SM_rep}, where the fields $T$ and $B$ have electric charges $2/3$ and $-1/3$, respectively.
 Specifically, the $T$ is chosen as triplet under the colour group $SU(3)_C$ and singlet under the EW group $SU(2)_L \times U(1)_Y$.
-Furthermore, the RH,LH components $T_{L,R}^0$ have the same EW and colour quantum numbers.
+Furthermore, the RH and LH components $T_{L,R}^0$ have the same EW and colour quantum numbers.
+The mixing of VLQs with the first and second generations of SM quarks is heavily constrained by low energy physics measurement constraints.
+One such example of such constraints originates from the EW Precision Observables (EWPOs), including oblique parameter corrections, these being radiative corrections to quantities such as the $W^\pm$ boson mass ($m_{W^\pm}$) and to the effective mixing angle $(\sin^2\theta_W)$ at high orders \cite{Peskin:1991sw, Abouabid:2023mbu}.
+Such corrections may be sensitive to VLQs and may impose restrictions on their masses and couplings.
+Additionally, as mentioned, VLQs, especially the third generation, may also affect the properties of top and bottom quarks through the mixing of fermions\cite{Altarelli:1990zd}.
+This may have implications for processes like the decay of the $Z$ boson into bottom quarks, which were measured with high precision at the LEP $e^+e^-$ collider at energies near the $Z$ resonance \cite{Vignaroli:2015ama, Boudjema:1989qga}.
+Deviations from SM predictions in such measurements have the potential to provide strong constraints on the properties of VLQs.
+We thus focus on scenarios in which the VLQs interact solely to third-generation SM quarks.

 In the Higgs basis, the Yukawa Lagrangian can be written as:

 Here, $u_R$ actually runs over $(u_R, c_R, t_R, T_R)$ and $d_R$ actually runs over $(d_R, s_R, b_R, B_R)$ while $y^{u,d}$ are 3$\times$4 Yukawa matrices.
 When only the top quark “mixes” with $T$, the relation between mass eigenstates $(T_{L,R})$ and weak eigenstates $(T^0_{L,R})$ can be factored into two $2\times2$ unitary matrices $U_{L,R}$, such that